 3.4.3 Ballast System

-Ballast pipes help to maintain the cage net structure intact, and in proper shape against the water movement.
+Ballast pipes help to maintain the cage net structure intact, and in proper shape against the water movement;

 Ballast is prepared using a 2.5 cm diameter perforated HDPE pipe.
 To ensure maximum net space to allow sufficient fish movement, the inner net is tied with two ballast pipes, at the bottom and middle, and this prevents the net from getting distorted due to constant water movement.